Arundhuti2000/expense-tracker/README.md

 When you open the app, you can choose to **Sign in with Google** (recommended for long-term use) or **Continue as Guest**.

-- _Note: Guest data is stored temporarily.
 For permanent storage, please sign in._

 ### 2. Adding an Expense